Diners Club International: Russia

-In December 2010, Russian Standard Bank and Diners Club International entered into an agreement for settlement of transactions in Russia.
-Under the agreement, Russian Standard Bank would process settlement transactions of other banks acting as acquirers of Discover Financial Services and Diners Club International in Russia.
+In December 2010, Russian Standard Bank and Diners Club entered into an agreement to process transactions of acquirers for Diners Club and Discover.
+Foreign transactions were suspended in May 2021.

-On March 8, 2022, Discover Financial Services and Diners Club International suspended all operations in Russia due to the Russian invasion of Ukraine.
+In March 2022, Diners Club, as well as Discover Card suspended all operations in Russia due to international sanctions during the Russian invasion of Ukraine.

-Slovenian franchise
+Slovenia

-In 2013, Tomaž Lovše, who owned Diners Club Slovenia, was one of three people investigated in Slovenia regarding unpaid debts that his franchise owed to merchants.
-In May, the Central Bank of Slovenia revoked Diners Club Slovenia's license for payment services, which meant 80,000 local members could not use their card.
+In 2016, Tomaž Lovše, the former owned of Diners Club Slovenia, pled guilty to abuse of office.
+He allegedly used €22 million from Diners Club for his other dealings.
+In May 2013, the Central Bank of Slovenia revoked Diners Club Slovenia's license for payment services, which meant 80,000 local members could not use their card.

 Diners Club International transferred the franchise to a subsidiary of Austria's Erste Bank group, Erste Card Club, and agreed to repay the franchise's debt to merchants.

-An Erste press release in August 2013 stated that Diners Club services were once again available in Slovenia.
+Diners Club services were once again available in Slovenia in August 2013.